 Compact fluorescent lamps (CFL),

-Incandescent lamps, and
+Incandescent lamps, LED lamps, and

 High intensity discharge (HID) lamps.

 Photo Insets 8 and 9 below, illustrate the different types of lamps that are processed and the metal components that result from processing.
-The maximum annual processing capacity (annual throughput) of the Balcan MP8000 is reported by the manufacturer to be between eight (8) and ten (10) million lamps.
-A copy of the manufacturer specifications for the Balcan MP8000 is provided in Appendix C. The maximum annual throughput at the Lighting Resources Facility is limited by the amount of dedicated storage / staging space at the Facility, and the daily processing time of six (6) hours.
-The maximum annual throughput at the Facility will be 7.8 million lamps.
+The maximum annual processing capacity (annual throughput) of the Balcan MP8000 is reported by the manufacturer to be between eight (8) and ten (10) million lamps based on one 8 hour shift.
+A copy of the manufacturer specifications for the Balcan MP8000 is provided in Appendix C. The maximum annual throughput at the Lighting Resources Facility is limited by the amount of dedicated storage / staging space at the Facility, and the daily processing time of twenty-four (24) hours.